Our Leadership

 Read Bio

-Melissa is on the board for national PRIMA, serving as 2021-2022 President.
-She also served two terms on the Texas PRIMA board receiving the 2016 Risk Professional of the Year award and 2020 PRIMA Chapter Service Award.
-She is currently a Director on the Kids’ Chance of Texas board and a dean and faculty member for WorkCompCollege.com.
-She holds a Bachelor of Science degree in Interdisciplinary Studies, a Master of Public Administration degree, and is a certified risk manager.
+Melissa served on the Texas and national boards for PRIMA and held the national presidency in 2021-2022.
+She received the Texas PRIMA Risk Professional of the Year award, a Servant Heart Award, and the PRIMA Chapter Service Award.
+She earned a Bachelor of Science degree in Interdisciplinary Studies, Master of Public Administration degree, and is a certified risk manager.

 Director